chipsalliance/tac/GITHUB_POLICY.md

     - Direct Operation: The repository must be directly operated by a CHIPS Alliance project.
     - Clear Identification: The project affiliation should be evident in the repository’s description and documentation.

-#### Repository Naming Conventions
+#### Recommended Repository Naming Conventions

-To maintain a clear and organized repository structure, all repositories should follow a consistent and descriptive naming convention.
+To maintain a clear and organized repository structure, we recommend repositories follow a consistent and descriptive naming convention.
 This practice helps in grouping related repositories together when sorted alphabetically.

 #####  Naming Guidelines

-- Format: Use the following format for repository names:
+- Format: We recommend but do not enforece the following format for repository names:

 ```
 [project-name]